 Government subsidies are received from provincial and local governments for operating a business in their jurisdictions and compliance with specific policies promoted by the local governments.
 Such subsidies allow the Group full discretion to utilize the funds and are used by the Group for general corporate purposes.
 During the years ended December 31, 2019 and 2020, the Group received financial subsidies of RMB12,391 and RMB14,778 from various local PRC government authorities, respectively.
-There are no defined rules and regulations to govern the criteria necessary for companies to receive such benefits, and the amount of financial subsidies other operating income in the consolidated statements of comprehensive income, when received as the amount of the subsidies and the timing of payment are determined solely at the discretion of the relevant government authorities income, when received as the future authorities and there is no assurance that the Group will continue to receive any or similar subsidies in the future.
+There are no defined rules and regulations to govern the criteria necessary for companies to receive such benefits, and the amount of financial subsidy is determined at the discretion of the relevant government authorities.
+Such amounts are recorded as other operating income in the consolidated statements of comprehensive income, when received as the amount of the subsidies and the timing of payment are determined solely at the discretion of the relevant government authorities and there is no assurance that the Group will continue to receive any or similar subsidies in the future.